Last updated on November 8th, 2019 at 01:17 pm

 - String or twine for hanging

-- 3D paper snowflake SVG file (download using box below)
+- 3D paper snowflake SVG file (download by clicking image below)

 Giant 3D Paper Snowflakes: Directions